pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 #### Client Active Pull
  A SCIM client uses the HTTP GET verb to request data from a SCIM server.
 With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
- Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, without the need to track individual Resource Objects (RO) or Resource Attributes (RA). here are cases where the client performs a one-time pull of specific ROs and their RAs from a server that manages many ROs.
+ Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, without the need to track individual Resource Objects (RO) or Resource Attributes (RA).
+There are also cases where the client performs a one-time pull of only one specific RO from a server that manages many ROs.
 For example, a mobile app (SCIM Client) may fetch the current license entitlement from a Device Manager (SCIM Server).

 ~~~~~~~~
 +----------+                                   +----------+